mathsgod/light-graphql/README.md

 - **Schema Factory**: The schema is dynamically created using the `SchemaFactory` provided by the `Light\GraphQL\Server`.
 It allows adding namespaces for controllers.
 - **Controllers**: The `Controllers` namespace is used to define resolvers for GraphQL queries.

-- **GraphQL Execution**: The `GraphQL::executeQuery` method is used to execute the GraphQL query against the schema.
+- **GraphQL Execution**: The `Server::executeQuery` method is used to execute the GraphQL query against the schema.
+In the provided example, the query `$query` is executed, and the result is converted to an array using `toArray()`.

 ### Code Overview